-I kept this recipe pretty simple by using a Pillsbury Crescent Recipe Creations Seamless Dough Sheet, cutting it into six strips, rolling each strip into a log, wrapping them around a metal cream horn mold, brushing them with orange food coloring, and baking them in the oven until golden brown.
+I kept this recipe pretty simple by using a Pillsbury Crescent Recipe Creations Seamless Dough Sheet, cutting it into six strips, rolling each strip into a log, then wrapping the strips around metal cream horn forms, brushing them with orange food coloring, and baking them in the oven until golden brown.
 After removing the pastry from the metal form, I filled some with egg salad and others with ham salad.
 A few sprigs of dill completed the effect.

 Carrot Crescents filled with your favorite egg or ham salad